 Second route: Psakofarago – Agios Ioannis - Lake Zaros (5 hours)

-North of St. John, there is the gorge Psakofarago (6km long), which is actually the extension of Rouvas gorge.
-The canyon starts quite close to the plateau of Nida and ends in St. John.
-There is an easy well-marked trail that starts from the picturesque church of the Holy Cross (accessible from Gergeri or Anogia by car) and ends in St. John and then, continuing through the gorge of Rouvas (just described) the route ends at the lake of Zaros.
+North of Agios Ioannis, there is the gorge Psakofarago (6km long), which is actually the upper extension of Rouvas gorge.
+The canyon starts quite close to the plateau of Nida and ends near Agios Ioannis.
+There is an easy well-marked trail that starts from the picturesque church of the Holy Cross (accessible from Gergeri or Anogia by car) and ends in Agios Ioannis and then, continuing through the gorge of Rouvas (described above) the route ends at the lake of Zaros.
 This route is very beautiful, but needs someone to transfer us to the Holy Cross chapel and pick us up from the lake of Zaros.
 There is also another tougher path from the opposite side of the forest.

 Thus, we start from the Holy Cross, which was built in 2008 with stones from the region and is already a trademark of the place.
 Around you will see several circular stone structures, “mitata”, old stone-buildings which operated as primitive creameries on the Cretan mountains.
 Then we descend for an hour through the forest with cypress and oak trees till the riverbed of Psakofarago Gorge.
 Then we move along the gorge that initially forms a flat valley.
 Somewhere we find a well, where we can quench our thirst.
 Characteristic of the region are the low holly trees, called katsoprina.

 As we walk along the river, the canyon narrows and the vegetation gets dense.
 At some points we see some cluttered dead trees, apparently hit by a thunderbolt.
-After 1.5 hours we reach Saint John, where we can relax, and then continue in the gorge of Rouvas till Zaros Lake, by following the earlier mentioned route.
+After 1.5 hours we reach Agios Ioannis, where we can relax, and then continue in the gorge of Gafaris till Zaros Lake, by following the earlier mentioned route.